AirshipCMS/Docs/Project-Directory.md

 Anything stored in the `assets` directory uploads to the Airship CDN, hosted on [Cloudinary](http://cloudinary.com).

-File Restrictions:
+### File Restrictions:
 - Maximum Filesize: 10MB
 - Most File Types are Allowed.
 Disallowed File Types: 'action', 'apk', 'app', 'bat', 'bin', 'cmd', 'com', 'command', 'cpl', 'csh', 'exe', 'gadget', 'inf1', 'ins', 'inx', 'ipa', 'isu', 'job', 'jse', 'ksh', 'lnk', 'msc', 'msi', 'msp', 'mst', 'osx', 'out', 'paf', 'pif', 'prg', 'ps1', 'reg', 'rgs', 'run', 'sct', 'shb', 'shs', 'u3p', 'vb', 'vbe', 'vbs', 'vbscript', 'workflow', 'ws', 'wsf'.

 ## layouts
-only html. no directories. layouts should match those set in modify in admin panel (or they will simply be unused layouts. see template rendering `application.html` is the only layout you get when you generate an unmodified site.
+The `layouts` directory should contain only html templates.
+It should not contain any subdirectories.
+Layout filenames should match those set in Modify section for a Page or Collection.
+Any extraneous layouts in the `layouts` directory will simply be unused layouts.
+By default, `application.html` is the only layout that is generated with a new site.
+See the Docs for more information on [Layouts](/documentation/view/layouts).

 ## templates
-only html files and directories here. see page templates and template directories. `root.html` is the only template you get when you generate an unmodified site.
+The `templates` directory should contain only html templates and subdirectories containing html temoplates.
+Template filenames and Template Directory names should match those set in Modify section for a Page or Collection.
+Any extraneous templates in the `templates` directory will simply be unused templates.
+By default, `root.html` is the only template that is generated with a new site.
+See the Docs for more information on [Page Templates](/documentation/view/page-templates) and [Collection Templates](/documentation/view/collection-templates).

 ---

 ## Other Files
-you can add any custom files outside the compartments directory. etc. they won't be landed/launched with your project. (good idea to use scm)

-see more at boilerplates & examples etc
+Any directories and files may be placed outside of `/compartments`.
+Files outside `/compartments` will be ignored when your project is published.

+If you are using a source code management tool like [Git](https://github.com), include all the contents of the `compartments` directory and `.airship` directory.

+---

+See some [Boilerplates and Examples](/documentation/view/boilerplates-and-examples) of Airship Projects